GianRomani/Notes/Clustering/Topic Modelling/Combined Topic Modelling.md

 ## In deep
 ![[CTM.PNG]]

 This model can be seen as an extention of ProdLDA, which is based on a Variational [[Autoencoder]].
 ProdLDA takes as input the BoW representation of the documents and learns two parameters, $\mu$ and $\sigma^2$ of a Gaussian distribution.
-Then a continuous latent representation is sampled from these parameters and then passed through a softplus to obtain the document-topic distribution od the document.
+Then a continuous latent representation is sampled from these parameters and then passed through a softplus to obtain the document-topic distribution of the document.
 This topic-document representation is used to reconstruct the original document BoW representation.
 In this model, instead of the BoW representation, a pre-trained document representation is used.

 As #cluster_metrics normalized pointwise [[Mutual Information]], external word embeddings topic coherence and inverse rank-biased overlap are used.
 ## References